• Skip to primary navigation

 • Keep them in the pan, add the shallots, and follow the recipe from there.

-• To quickly cook mushrooms, add them to a hot pan, cover for at least five minutes, then uncover and let the moisture evaporate to create browning; do not stir.
+• To quickly cook mushrooms, add them to a hot pan, cover for at least 5 minutes, then uncover and let the moisture evaporate, creating browning; do not stir.

 Convenience

 • Oven-Roasted Vegetables - Don't want to use an oven?
-Try using the air fryer with the Quick 5 Vegetable Medley recipe.
+Try using the air fryer with my Quick 5 Vegetable Medley recipe.

-• Fresh Grated Pecorino Cheese - The flavor will differ, but try grated cheese from the dry goods sections.
+• Fresh Grated Pecorino Cheese - The flavor will differ, but try grated cheese from the dry goods section.

 • Avocado Oil - Use olive oil.